chavansrikar/crowd-density-prevention/README.md

 # Crowd Density & Stampede Prevention

-A Streamlit demo to detect crowd density and prevent stampedes using YOLOv8.
+A Streamlit demo to detect crowd density and prevent stampedes using YOLOv8 this is my  first project on opencv and vast amount of libraries

 ---